.300 Win Mag vs .308: Ballistics, Ammo Cost, Recoil And Others!

 On average the recoil for .308 falls within 12-13 ft.lbs while that of the 300 win mag is over 20 ft.lbs.

 While the experienced hunters might put up with the high 300 mag recoil, it might not be a good idea for new hunters who don’t have much shooting experience.

 Assuming you’re a hunter, you’d also want to ensure that the cartridge you're using carries the right amount of energy to make a clean kill on impact with your target animal.

-So, how does the penetration power of .300 differ from that of .308?
+So, how does the penetration power of the .300 differ from that of the .308?
 Let’s discuss this in terms of energy (KE) and penetration potential.

 Amazingly, the both rounds fire out of muzzle with an incredible amount of bullet energy.
 However, the .300 rounds register way bigger amounts of muzzle energy.